 - Some schools actually base acceptance on test scores alone.
 They have a magic number score that guarantees acceptance; below that they look more at GPA and class rank and all that other stuff.
 Above that score none of the rest matters.
 Crazy, I know, but I’m just telling you what I’ve encountered.

 - Many schools base their merit scholarships on test scores alone.
 I know this is a disappointment, but it is nonetheless true.
-Forget GPA or extra-curricular activities or the wonderful application essay your child wrote.
+Forget the GPA on their homeschool transcript or that amazing list of extra-curricular activities or the wonderful application essay your child wrote.
 It’s happened to us

 twicethree times now, with twothree very different schools.
 “Your child is eligible to receive $X because of their test scores.”
 The only way to change that $X to a higher number would be for the student to retake the test and get a higher score.
 More on that in #3, below.